nelson6e65/php_nml/CONTRIBUTING.md

-# Scripts helpers for PHP: Nelson Martell Library
+# Contributing guidelines for PHP: Nelson Martell Library

+## Scripts helpers

 > **Note:** This scripts should be run from root php_nml directory (where `composer.json` is).

-## Development scripts
+### Development scripts

 - **`composer test-code`**: Runs unit-testing tests with PHPUnit.
 You can pass more phpunit args with `-- <arg>`.
 For example: `composer test-code -- --verbose`.